morioa/bitburner/README.md

 run attack.js help
 ```

-Attacking all hackable targets with $10b server max money using all hosts with root access
+Attacking all hackable targets with at least $10b server max money using all hosts with root access

 ```
 run attack.js 4 2 10000000000